8ta4/blog/drafts/Looking for an AI Coding Assistant for Clojure: You Pick, I Try.md

 Do you know any AI coding assistants that can handle Clojure?

-I'm looking for one that's got the chops of Linus Torvalds, ready to refine your algorithms, boost your system performance, and helpfully inform the original coder, "Your code is shit."
+I'm looking for one that is as sharp as Linus Torvalds, ready to refine algorithms, boost performance, and helpfully email the original coder, "Your code is shit."

 Your suggestions are not just welcome, they're going to be put to the test.
 Live.
 On a real project involving Clojure, Python via libpython-clj, and Haskell.
 I'll be diving into your recommendations headfirst on a live stream.